Magnetic Amplification in Cosmic Field Explained

 Experimental turbulence model matches the magnetic field amplification seen within the remains of a supernova.

-Small heatmap in flame shape on a multicolor blue background
+Small heatmap in flame shape on a multicolor blue background.

 Image courtesy of National Radio Astronomy Observatory/Associated Universities Inc.